m1dugh/native-sound-mixer/README.md

 ### prerequisites
 #### Linux (currently under development)
- - install `pulseaudio` lib

 #### Windows
  - no prerequisites are required for windows.

-Once `Node.js` and platform-specific prerequisites are installed, you can install `native-sound-mixer` with npm.
-In order to compile files, you have to run `npm run build` or `npm install` in `node_modules/native-sound-mixer`. :
 ```
 > npm install native-sound-mixer
-> cd node_modules/native-sound-mixer && npm run build
 ```
 or using yarn :
 ```
 > yarn add native-sound-mixer
-> cd node_modules/native-sound-mixer && npm run build
 ```